 Why Diabetic Wounds Are So Dangerous

 Diabetes naturally slows circulation in your feet and suppresses your ability to close wounds and fight off infection.
-Cuts, blisters, corns, even deep cracks in skin may seem like small problems, but when you have diabetes, your body isn’t able to deal with them as quickly or effectively, and they’re more likely to become bigger wounds and get infected.
+Cuts, blisters, corns, deep cracks in skin, and other seemingly minor skin irritations may seem like small problems, but when you have diabetes, your body isn’t able to deal with them as quickly or effectively, and they’re more likely to become bigger wounds and get infected.

 Diabetes also often causes peripheral neuropathy, a condition in which nerves, most commonly in the feet, become damaged and may lose their ability to sense pain.
 As a result, injuries and problems that can lead to wounds might go missed unless you are carefully checking your feet every day.